 - Public Notices

 Front row, Barbara Jenkins and Mary Tindall; middle row, Larry Mengel, Scott Turner and Tim Moore; and back row, Frank Anderson, Bruce Singer and Glen MacPherson, members of the Hardin County Habitat for Humanity Board visited the Kentucky State Capitol on Feb.
 19. They attended a seminar and participated in rally at the Capitol Rotunda.
 The Hardin County group was among the largest contingents of the various Habitat affiliates from across the state.
 Hardin County Habitat for Humanity recently hired Scott Turner as its new executive director.
-Over the past 20 years, the local Habitat for Humanity affiliate has built 46 affordable homes.
-These homes are purchased by local families who invest sweat equity and make a monthly mortgage payment.
-The local board has committed itself to increasing its annual production of new, high energy-efficient homes.
+Click the question mark below to see where your account ID appears on your mailing label.

 If you subscribe to the newspaper, you receive FREE access to all the exclusive content of the web site!
 Simply register to receive uninterrupted access to our award-winning and in-depth local online content!

 Renew Current or Past Subscription / Register for Online Subscription

 Register to participate in community forums, post on the community calendar, blog etc. This registration does not give you full access to read our award winning content, etc.